 Tainan’s many beautiful places of worship, such as Koxinga Shrine and Confucius Temple, are elaborately decorated with enameled dragons and stone “lion-dog” guardians.
 Koxinga has a following of students, who leave pleas for high grades on a prayer wall.

-The gracious Tayih Landis Hotel (check rates now) in Tainan is used to hosting international guests.
+The gracious Tayih Landis Hotel in Tainan is used to hosting international guests.
 Many take advantage of the hotel's gym and spa-like locker room’s steam rooms and hot tubs.

 At Tainan’s most famous restaurant Chou’s, everyone orders shrimp rolls, which are deep-fried but miraculously un-greasy.